itsays-zqc/my-website/docs/examples/PIC/MMI/MMI.md

 The `add_lib` contains three parameters `name`,`data` and `order`. <br/>The `data` calls up the property of simulation materials in the MO material library. <br/>The `Order` parameter determines the mesh order for the material during the simulation. <br/>As the same, we also support users to customize the material with `add_nondispersion`function.

-Detailed explaination about material : https://itsays-zqc.github.io/my-website/docs/test/v2_core/1Material
+Detailed explaination about material :  <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/1Material'>Material</a>

 #### 2.6 Create Model